-Changes to the Section 504 Plan
+Changes to the 504 Plan

 If changes to sections of the Section 504 Plan are needed during the school year or after an annual Section 504 meeting, the Section 504 team will need to reconvene.
-Section 504 Plans cannot be revised in the SSM system, so an entirely new Section 504 Plan will have to be created.
+Section 504 Plans cannot be revised in the SSM system so an entirely new Section 504 Plan will have to be created.
 The local school Section 504 Coordinator must ensure that a Section 504 meeting is scheduled and the parent/guardian is sent the Notice of Conference form with at least 10-calendar-day notice, unless the parent/guardian has waived the 10-calendar-day notice in writing.

-NOTE: A parent/guardian may participate in a Section 504 Meeting via the telephone if unable to participate in person.
-A parent/guardian may also waive the 10-calendar-day notice.
-If a parent/guardian consents to the Section 504 Meeting and waives their presence, the Section 504 team must document that in the events log and 504 notes page.
+NOTE: A parent may participate in a Section 504 Meeting via the telephone if unable to participate in person.
+A parent may also waive the 10-calendar-day notice.